 I’d recommend starting with the gravy, since that takes the longest to make.
 The fries and cheese sauce can be made while the gravy simmers away on the stove.

-Btw, this gravy is a “low-and-slow” kind of recipe.
-I like to make it on a wintery Sunday when there’s lots of time and everyone is gathered around the tv watching a game.
+This gravy is a “low-and-slow” kind of recipe.
+I like to make it on a wintery Sunday when there’s lots of time, and everyone is gathered around the TV watching a game.

-If you need a quicker version, it can be made in an Instant Pot or pressure cooker.
+If you need a quicker version, you can make it in an Instant Pot or pressure cooker.
 Check out the instructions in the recipe card below!

-You’ll want to use cubes of beef to start with.
+You’ll want to start with cubes of beef.
 At my grocery store, they’re labeled “stew meat.”
 They’re usually a tougher cut of meat, which is perfect for the slow braise we are going to cook them in.

 Heat a little olive oil in a large, heavy-bottomed pot until it’s shimmering.
 Then season the meat with salt, pepper, and garlic powder and give it a nice hot sear.